mmb-carb/GATE_Documentation/docs/SCIENCE_GUIDE.md

 ## Applying 3D Spatial Surrogates to Inventories

-Most aircraft emissions inventories is that they frequently only provide the emissions for a given county.
+Most aircraft emissions inventories frequently only provide the emissions for a given county.
 If that is the case, the first thing GATE does is to divide the county-level emissions among the airports in that county using the average number of yearly flights from each airport.

 There is one more piece of complexity needed to understand the spatial 3D surrogates described above, and that is how GATE treats flight stages.
 Using the logic described above spatial surrogates can be constructed for three separate flight stages of airplanes: landing, taxiing, and takeoff.
 However, most emission inventories do not separate out aircraft emissions in this detail.
 They simply provide total emissions for these three stages summed together.
 This is a result of the emission categories typically defined for airplanes (using SIC, SCC, or EIC categories).
 Interestingly, the calculations that are used to generate aircraft emissions inventories (say using the EDMS model) involve for more detail that is typically lost in an emission inventory.